Business & Economy -

 A computer security firm reported June 10 that hackers have posted the past addresses and social security numbers of several Twitter executives, including those belonging to CEO Dick Costolo, on a Dark Web website.
 It's unclear how or from where the information was obtained.

 A lawsuit that was filed against Twitter in the days leading up to its IPO was dismissed by a federal judge in New York on April 21.
 The lawsuit alleged that Twitter mislead investors by planning a private stock sale in 2012 before canceling that sale.

 Twitter on April 17 officially announced a new mobile ad that lets users install an app directly from a tweet.
 Though the feature is currently only in beta testing, it's expected to become an important source of revenue for the company.

 Twitter posted its second quarter earnings report July 29, reporting $312 million in revenue, up 124% from a year ago.
 Earnings estimates were $283 million.
 Q3 revenue is projected to be near $330 million, and about $1.3 billion for the fiscal year.
 Twitter stock was up 30% in after hours trading.

 Twitter on Dec.
 5 named its first female board member.
 Former Pearson CEO Marjorie Scardino, who takes her seat on the board effective immediately, said there couldn't be a "more exciting time to join" Twitter.
 The company had come under criticism leading up to its IPO for having no female board members.

-Twitter made several tweaks to its apps -- possibly to make the service easier for novices to use -- in the days ahead of the IPO, adding blue lines between tweets to connect conversation threads and allowing in-line photos and Vine videos to appear automatically in users' timelines.
+Twitter has made several tweaks to its apps -- possibly to make the service easier for novices to use -- in the days before and after the IPO, adding blue lines between tweets to connect conversation threads and allowing in-line photos and Vine videos to appear automatically in users' timelines.

 If you don't have a Circa account yet, download and sign up using the free app for iPhone.